ptsefton/ukulele-circus/README.md

 Join our [mailing list] to get notified of what's going on, or to get in contact with us.
 There's also a [Facebook page].

-## Hang on, we're about to tell you how to join in, but befor we do that: let's be clear here, this is *NOT* the Blue Mountains Ukulele Group website
+## Hang on, we're about to tell you how to join in, but before we do that: let's be clear here, this is *NOT* the Blue Mountains Ukulele Group website

 Before we go on, we need to make sure you know where you are - please don't get us mixed up with the Blue Mountains Ukulele Group, affecionately known as the MUGS (not the MÜGS with [a Heavy Metal Umlaut](https://en.wikipedia.org/wiki/Metal_umlaut)), they're just plain old Mugs.
 Mugs, plain and simple.
 They're mugs.
 We're the Circus.
 They're the mugs.
 They have several websites.
 THESE ARE THEIR WEBSITES: